Tencona/vue-graybox/README.md

 	//Note: All properties from the Global Configurations are available here in addition to the following:
 	cmdInput: '', //Overrides the user's input
 	showCmdOutput: true, //Show or hide the cmdOuput
-	cmdOutput: 'Example output.', //Main output to be written to the Terminal
+	cmdOutput: 'Example output.', //Main output to be written to the Graybox

 	//Reporting - Currently nonfunctional but unharmful
 	isError: false,